yuanDataScience/GEO_sra_tool_docker/README.md

 docker run --rm -e "AWS_ACCESS_KEY_ID=${AWS_ACCESS_KEY_ID}" -e "AWS_SECRET_ACCESS_KEY=${AWS_SECRET_ACCESS_KEY}" -e "AWS_DEFAULT_REGION=${AWS_DEFAULT_REGION}" -d huangyuan2000/geo_download_to_s3 GSEXXXXXX s3://yours3bucketfolder/(s3 bucket folder MUST ended by /)
 ```

-### To downloading missing fastq.gz files by designating the s3 folder and srr numbers
+### To downloading missing fastq.gz files by designating the s3 folder and SRR numbers
 It is inevitable that some files will be missed when downloading by GSE number, especially when a specific GSE number contains large amount of samples.
 Once you figure out the list of the missed SRR numbers for a given GSE download, you can use this command to upload the missed fastq.gz files to the designated s3 folder.

 ```